tommyku/blog3/content/special/leaving-eventxtra-with-26-lessons-learned.md

 them, they were simply the *expected* behavior that we practice and by practicing them we are responsible.

-Let's take another example, when a bug is found on a certain feature, slipping in a fix on time isn't explicitly requested but is usually expected.
+Let's take another example, when a bug is located on a certain feature, slipping in a fix on time isn't explicitly requested but is usually expected.
 Walking away from work and not responding to text and phone during work hour is far from being responsible unless there's an emergency.